christian-doucette/runamer/README.md

 # Runamer
+Runamer is currently live [here](https://runamer.herokuapp.com/)!

+## Summary
-Ruby on Rails app that will interact with the Strava API and webhooks to rename runs automatically
+Runamer is a Ruby on Rails web application that:
+- Integrates with the Strava API and webhooks

-Currently live [here](https://runamer.herokuapp.com/), although it is not working yet.
+- Automatically renames runs with a random quote
+- Authenticates users and refreshes API user tokens when necessary